dipti900/AWK-for-Data-processing.md/README.md

 👉 action: Specifies what AWK should do with the matched text.

-## 🔥 Common AWK Examples ##
+## 🌟 AWK Command Basics ##

+**📌 Table of Contents**

+Print Specific Columns

+Filter Rows Based on a Condition

+Using a Delimiter

+Print Line Numbers

+Count Number of Lines

+Find Sum of a Column

+Find Average of a Column

+Replace a Word in a File

+Print Only Matching Lines

+Execute Commands on Matching Lines

-**📌 Print Specific Columns **
+1️⃣ Print Specific Columns

        awk '{print $1, $3}' file.txt

-📝 Prints the first and third columns of each line in file.txt.
+✨ Prints the 1st and 3rd columns from file.txt.

-📌 Filter Data Based on a Condition
+2️⃣ Filter Rows Based on a Condition

-        awk '$3 > 50 {print $1, $2}' data.csv
+       awk '$3 > 50' file.txt

-🔍 Prints the first and second columns only if the third column is greater than 50.
+✅ Prints rows where the 3rd column is greater than 50.

-📌 Use a Custom Delimiter (CSV Processing)
+3️⃣ Using a Delimiter (CSV Files)

-       awk -F "," '{print $1, $2}' data.csv
+      awk -F, '{print $1, $2}' file.csv

-📌 Sets comma (,) as the field separator and prints the first two columns of a CSV file.
+📌 Specifies a comma (,) as the delimiter and prints the 1st and 2nd columns.

+4️⃣ Print Line Numbers

+      awk '{print NR, $0}' file.txt

+📄 Prints each line with its line number (NR).

+5️⃣ Count Number of Lines

+      awk 'END {print NR}' file.txt

+🔢 Prints the total number of lines in the file.

+6️⃣ Find Sum of a Column

+      awk '{sum += $2} END {print sum}' file.txt

+➕ Computes the sum of the 2nd column.

+7️⃣ Find Average of a Column

+     awk '{sum += $2; count++} END {print sum/count}' file.txt

+📊 Computes the average of the 2nd column.

+8️⃣ Replace a Word in a File

+    awk '{gsub(/old/, "new"); print}' file.txt

+🔄 Replaces occurrences of "old" with "new".

+9️⃣ Print Only Matching Lines

+    awk '/pattern/' file.txt

+🔍 Prints lines that contain "pattern".

+🔟 Execute Commands on Matching Lines

+     awk '/error/ {print $0 > "errors.log"}' file.txt

+🚨 Redirects lines containing "error" to errors.log.

 ## 🎯 Why Use AWK? ##